 For thousands of years, the I Ching has provided guidance for decisions about our health, relationships, financial matters, work, and play.
 Predictions from the I Ching follow the lunar year and are based on multiple, overlapping cycles that govern the heavens and earth.
 A variety of stems, branches, directions, and phases also have their say, each creating a trail of portents, probabilities, and possibilities… so let us begin.

-In the Chinese calendar, January is the twelfth and final month of the lunar year.
-It is in a phase called Chui (丑); a time of soft Earth energy that nourishes unseen growth.
-Think of a seed waiting quietly in the soil, absorbing nourishment for creating the sprout that will emerge in the spring.
-This month, we too are incubating concepts, inspiration, and perceptions that will become evident to us later, when the time is ripe.
-In the cycle of passing months, soft yin Earth energy characterizes January, while February ushers in the powerful, thrusting yang Wood Element.
-Yin is soft and gentle, while yang is active and formidable, but now it’s time to catch a peek at what’s in store for your element in this, the final month of the lunar year.
+In the Asian lunar calendar, January is the last month of the year.
+It is in a phase called Chui; a time of soft Earth energy that brings nourishment for unseen future growth.
+Think of a seed waiting quietly in the earth, absorbing nourishment that will create an upward thrusting sprout that will burst forth in the spring.

+In January we too are incubating concepts, inspiration, and perceptions that will become evident to us when the time is ripe.
+In the cycle of passing months soft, gentle yin Earth energy characterizes January, while February ushers in powerful yang Wood, so in the interim, we invite you to have a peek at what’s in store for you in this, the final month of the lunar calendar.

 Discover More from Infinichi to Support Your Element